hatkiet/Project_3-Obesity-Analysis-and-Its-impacts/README.md

 # DNPAO Project
-**Red Team members's (Firstname's order): Harrison Lee, Kiet Hoang, Michael MacInnis, Michael Nurthen, Temi Olufemi**
+Red Team members's (Firstname's order): _Harrison Lee, Kiet Hoang, Michael MacInnis, Michael Nurthen, Temi Olufemi_

 # An overview of the project and its purpose

-_Project Aim:_ This dataset contains various demographic information from the United States, which shows how it relates to obesity, exercise and diet habits.
-The project aims to analyze demographic information and its impact on obesity trends in the United States.
+_Project Aim:_ The project-3-Red-Team aims to analyze demographic information and its impact on obesity trends in the United States.
 The dataset was sourced from the BRFSS (Behavioural Risk Factor Surveillance System), which is then used by the CDC's Division of Nutrition, Physical Activity, and Obesity (DNPAO).
+This dataset contains various demographic information from the United States, which shows how it relates to obesity, exercise and diet habits.

+The data used for this project was a large dataset with different categories and questions.
+We collected and amended it based on the questions, specifically related to diet, exercise, and obesity.
 The demographic variables include education level, age, ethnicity, gender, and income.
 These factors are examined to understand their impact on obesity trends.
-The data used for this project was a large dataset with different categories and questions.
-We collected and amended it based on the questions, specifically related to diet, exercise, and obesity.

 The data is stratified by age, education, income, gender, and race, providing detailed insights.
 Additionally, this dataset includes an "Overall" value for each state, as well as an overall value for the entire nation.
-We then cleaned it and created a smaller dataset called DNPAO, which focuses on nutrition, physical activities, and obesity.
+We then cleaned it and created a smaller dataset called DNPAO_cleaned.csv, which focuses only on research question "Percent of adults aged 18 years and older who have obesity."

 # Instructions on how to use and interact with the project